timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2024-08-07
+# Objectives for Today 2024-08-08

 ### Time Block 1: (First 3ish Hours)
-- Catching --platform from the post_build scripts (batch & bash)
-- Grabbing all the branches on rhino and ensuring we still build
+- Working on the build system still, yippee.
-- Refactor & cleanup of make_project.sh (on rhino) to add features & make it more generic if possible.
+- Adding an ice example executable to give it a testable thing.
+- Testing if Automated Build System is capable of running on macos (not originally built to)

 ### Time Block 2:
-- Continuing nightly build / build system maintenance.
-- Add a Hello World / Example Project to TurtleBrains (an executable)
-  - The executable will help solve linker issues faster than TurtleBrains > ICE > TrackBuilder > TrophyBrawlers
-  - The executable is also needed for running TurtleBrains unit test with --test for nightlies (as planned).
-- Fix the 64bit windows issues
 - Update the development reports and today notes for the following day.

 ### Time Block 3: (12pm - 3pm ish)